realm/realm-core/Windows/Builder_Readme.txt

 9. in the popup "Update VC++ Compiler and Libraries" click Update
 10. wait while VS2012 updates the projects.
 11. select Build->Batch Build.
 Unmark all , mark the 4 called tightDB static libraray click clean
-12. build->batch build - click build all
+12. build->batch build - click Rebuild (wait until the build has finished)
 13. run winrelease2012.cmd (located in <checkout directory>windows\)

 The release files can now be found in the directories Windows\release\vs2010 and Windows\release\vs2012